Skip to main content

 The network aims to improve how tree health citizen science opportunities are presented and marketed to the public.
 We want to make it easier for people to easily understand what projects are available and which opportunities are most appropriate for them.

-The last meeting of the Network was held at Alice Holt and via MS Teams on Tuesday 2nd July 2024.
-The next meeting will be held in February 2025 (date to be confirmed) via MS Teams.
-Following that the July 2024 meeting will be a hybrid meeting, in person at Forest Research, Alice Holt and via MS Teams.
+The last meeting of the Network was held via MS Teams on Thursday 13 February 2025.
+The next meeting will be held on Tuesday 15 July at Coventry University Ryton Gardens and via MS Teams.

 Forest Research plays a key role on the Network through membership and by hosting the Network’s webpage.
 The first Coordinator of the Network is David Slawson (Imperial College London).